Insights

 Loan Terms and Limits

-Trovy provides a 30-year loan term with a maximum loan balance of $100,000—suitable for most homeowners’ needs.
+Trovy provides a 30-year loan term with a maximum loan balance of $250,000—suitable for most homeowners’ needs.

 Draw Requirements and Fees

-Trovy doesn’t require you to take an upfront draw, giving you complete control over when and how you access your funds.
+Trovy doesn’t require an upfront draw for Credit Limits up to $100,000, giving you control over when and how you access your funds for most borrowing needs.
+Above that threshold, a mandatory upfront draw applies.
 Draw fees are capped at 5% over the life of the loan, providing cost predictability.

 Aven charges a higher interest rate if you don’t draw at least 80% of your credit limit – something to consider if you prefer to borrow only what you need.
 Aven doesn’t specify whether draw fees are capped over the life of the loan.